StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Perhaps a loop that comes back to where it started, except that where it started no longer means quite the same thing.

-Perhaps one of the constructions from [Hofstadter's *Gödel, Escher, Bach*](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), where you move between levels of description and unexpectedly find yourself back inside the thing you were describing.
+Perhaps one of the constructions from [Hofstadter's *Gödel, Escher, Bach*](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), where you move between levels of description & unexpectedly find yourself back inside the thing you were describing.

 So I asked ChatGPT.

 It was enthusiastic.
 This was, apparently, “a much more interesting direction.”

-It suggested delayed self-interpreters, hidden phases, nested clocks, cellular automata, graph rewriting, finite permutations, and a moving hole.
+It suggested delayed self-interpreters, hidden phases, nested clocks, [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton), graph rewriting, finite permutations, and a moving hole.

 The moving hole will become relevant shortly.